MihutaMihail/chip-8/README.md

 ## Code
 Not all code has been done by me.
 I have taken code / inspiration from another project that I have found however I didn't just copy and pasted.
-I made sure to write every line and understand what I'm typing (at least as how much I can).
+I made sure to write every line and understand what I'm typing (at least as much I can).
 To show that, I have written a file called 'help.txt' where I've explained a few functions that I have took / didn't really understand at first and I thought that it needed a little description.